-8.3 Authorising conflicts of interest where they are permitted by the Bank’s Articles of Association.
+8.3 Authorising conflicts of interest where they are permitted by the Articles.

 8.4 Approval of the Code of Conduct (on the recommendation of the Risk Committee) and any other policies that the Board from time to time determines.

 8.5 Annual review of the governance process for maintaining the Senior Manager Regime Responsibilities Map on the recommendation of the Risk Committee.

 8.6 Assist the Senior Management Function (SMF) role holders in fulfilling their prescribed responsibilities.